Address:

 - Connections – Historical connections between India and America.

-The India Garden borders Doan Brook. and steps leading to Doan Brook are reminiscent of steps (known as ghats) leading to rivers—a common sight in India.
+The India Cultural Garden borders Doan Brook, and steps leading to Doan Brook are reminiscent of the steps (known as ghats) leading to rivers that are a common sight in India.

 Plantings:

-An eastern redbud was planted at the India Garden in 2008 by Prof. Rajmohan Gandhi, the grandson of the Mahatma
+An eastern redbud was planted at the India Cultural Garden in 2008 by Prof. Rajmohan Gandhi, the grandson of the Mahatma.